TheLakeMan/Hyperion/docs/guides/memory.md

-# TinyAI Memory Guide
+# Hyperion Memory Guide

 ## Overview

-This comprehensive guide covers all aspects of memory management and optimization in TinyAI, from basic allocation strategies to advanced optimization techniques.
+This comprehensive guide covers all aspects of memory management and optimization in Hyperion, from basic allocation strategies to advanced optimization techniques.

 ## Table of Contents
 1. [Basic Memory Management](#basic-memory-management)